 You can be granted a supplementary assessment for no more than two failed units in one course.
 The chief examiner for the unit will determine whether this is in the form of an additional exam or assessment task.
 No further delay of assessment is possible.

-Your faculty may grant you a supplementary assessment if:
+Your faculty may grant you a supplementary assessment if you meet all the following criteria:

 - you fail a unit by no more than five per cent or equivalent below the pass rate (a mark of 45-49)

-- you have passed all other units during the same teaching period
+- you have also passed all other units during the same teaching period

-You do not apply for a supplementary exam or assessment task (with the exception of Arts units).
+You do not apply for a supplementary exam or assessment task.
 If applicable, your faculty will offer it to you.
 If offered a supplementary exam or assessment, your unit grade will display NS (supplementary assessment granted) in WES.

 The faculties listed below have additional guidelines for granting supplementary assessment: